bitnami/charts/TESTING.md

 ## GOSS

 [GOSS](https://github.com/aelsabbahy/goss/blob/master/docs/manual.md) is one of the frameworks used to implement integration tests.
 Related files should be located under `/.vib/ASSET/goss`.
 It is the reference tool to use when tests require interaction with a specific pod.
+Unlike Cypress or Ginkgo, GOSS tests are executed from within the pod.

 In order for VIB to execute GOSS tests, the following block of code needs to be defined in the corresponding [VIB pipeline files](#vib-pipeline-files) (`/.vib/ASSET/vib-{verify,publish}.json`).